IFRA-Cranfield/ros2_SimRealRobotControl/README.md

 - Robot Bringup packages, that enable the control of REAL ROBOTS through ROS 2.
 - The Pilz Industrial Motion Planner, which replaces the OMPL planner (MoveIt!2 default) used in ros2_RobotSimulation and allows for advanced motion control and features, such as cartesian speed control.
 - In ros2_RobotSimulation, Robot Movements are triggered as individual ROS 2 Actions, each of them contained in a ROS 2 node.
 When executing Robot Programs (sequences) using ros2_execution, Robot Movements (execution steps) are executed by calling ROS 2 actions one by one.
 This introduces a small delay between steps.
 For ros2_SimRealRobotControl, all Robot Movements are contained in a single ROS 2 Action (therefore, a single ROS 2 node), and sequences are executed by calling a single ROS 2 Action from a python script.
 Thus, the delay introduced by ROS 2 Action calls is avoided, and the delay between movements now only depends on MoveIt!2's processing (plan+execute) time.
 Quicker and smoother results are obtained, closing the performance gap between ROS2-controlled robots and Industrial Manipulators.
+- Improved simulation of object grasping: The new [IFRA_LinkAttacher](https://github.com/IFRA-Cranfield/IFRA_LinkAttacher) ROS2-Gazebo plugin developed by IFRA-Cranfield is used in ros2_SimRealRobotControl.
+This new plugin is more precise and works better than ros2_grasping in ros2_RobotSimulation.

 In a nutshell, ros2_RobotSimulation is a great tool if you are new to ROS 2 and you wish to use it for Robot Simulation and Control, and ros2_SimRealRobotControl is appropriate for anyone willing to design, develop and test their own Robot applications using the ROS 2 packages (Gazebo+MoveIt!2+Bringup) provided.